elastic/ecs/rfcs/text/0000-definition-of-ecs-compliance.md

 }
 ```

 1. Maps as many fields as possible based on what was available in the event.
-Some additional data was supplied by an Elasticsearch ingest pipeline.
+An Elasticsearch ingest pipeline also populates more fields.
-2. Fields expecting an array of values, like `event.category` and `event.type`, are using arrays even if holding a single value.
+2. Fields expecting arrays, like `event.category`, use arrays even for a single value.
-3. The categorization fields, `event.kind`, `event.category`, `event.type`, and `event.outcome`, have been added with allowed values.
+3. Adds the event categorization fields (`event.kind`, `event.category`, `event.type`, and `event.outcome`).
-4. The `source.*` and `destination.*` fields are populated as a pair.
+4. Populates `source.*` and `destination.*` fields as a pair.
-5. All IP addresses are concatenated into the `related.ip` field.
+5. Concatenate all IP addresses into the `related.ip` field.
 6. Both `source.address` and `destination.address` copy the `*.address` to its sibling `.ip` field.
 7. The original user-agent value populates `user_agent.original`.
-The original value is broken down into its individual parts to populate several other user agent fields: `user_agent.os.*`, `user_agent.name`, `user_agent.version`, etc.
+Other fields hold the broken down values: `user_agent.os.*`, `user_agent.name`, `user_agent.version`, etc.

 <!--
 Stage 1: Describe at a high-level how these field changes will be used in practice.
 Real world examples are encouraged.
 The goal here is to understand how people would leverage these fields to gain insights or solve problems. ~1-3 paragraphs.